Grand Canal in Venice from Acadamia Bridge during sunset

 Free Printable 2-Week Italy Itinerary E-Book

 But once actually in Italy, you definitely don’t want to be walking around on your phone all trip trying to get to each next spot.
 So, I’ve made a printable, condensed version of this post with every important detail from this fourteen day Italy itinerary you’re about to read.
 Just download the PDF, print it double-sided (so four pages total), and you’re good to go for your trip.
-It even has a map!
-Click below to get it emailed to you.
+It even has a map to help you visualize!
+Enter your email below and get the PDF sent straight to your inbox.

 (Finally) The Actual Two Week Itinerary for Italy